ctogs/cylonplus/README.md

 ### Setup Cylon

-TODO: bets to convert to slurm script and run on node as batch script
+TODO: best to convert to slurm script and run on node as batch script

 ```bash
 rivanna>